jbro129/Universal-Unity-NoClip/README.md

 In order to make the player clip, we will need to set the CharacterController's radius to infinity.
 Unity does not know how to handle a CharacterController with an infinite radius which results in your player clipping through all walls.

-The C# code of this is `this.mySkinName.firstPersonControl.character.radius = INFINITY`
+The C# code of this is `this.mySkinName.firstPersonControl.character.radius = float.PositiveInfinity`

 Lets put this all together.